adaliebc/startup/notes.md

 Sending Data: JSON is commonly used for sending data between a server and a web application.
 Configuration Files: JSON files are used for configuration settings in applications.
 API Responses: Many APIs return data in JSON format.

+### PWS Shortcut
+Command	Purpose
+pm2 ls	List all of the hosted node processes pm2 monit	Visual monitor pm2 start index.js -n simon	Add a new process with an explicit name pm2 start index.js -n startup -- 4000	Add a new process with an explicit name and port parameter pm2 stop simon	Stop a process pm2 restart simon	Restart a process pm2 delete simon	Delete a process from being hosted pm2 delete all	Delete all processes pm2 save	Save the current processes across reboot pm2 restart all	Reload all of the processes pm2 restart simon --update-env	Reload process and update the node version to the current environment definition pm2 update	Reload pm2 pm2 start env.js --watch --ignore-watch="node_modules"	Automatically reload service when index.js changes pm2 describe simon	Describe detailed process information pm2 startup	Displays the command to run to keep PM2 running after a reboot. pm2 logs simon	Display process logs pm2 env 0	Display environment variables for process.
+Use pm2 ls to get the process ID